OpenBMB/ProAgent/README.md

 Or you can load our record to re-produce the case reported in our paper **without** n8n environment

-> prepare a n8n service is not a eazy thing, you may face some problems or bug that we haven't encountered before, and you must handle the situation.
+> prepare a n8n service is not an eazy thing, you may face some problems or bug that we haven't encountered before, and you must handle the situation.
 For example, you may find some GFW problems in China when connecting your APP accounts with n8n

 #### install n8n